The stand-up scene and Quebecois humor in Quebec

 Pro

 Professional comedians perform in venues of varying capacity, from small neighborhood halls to large downtown stages.
-A solo show usually lasts between 60 and 90 minutes, with careful sound and lighting production.
+A solo show usually lasts between 60 and 90 minutes, with carefully managed sound and lighting.

 Duration60 to 90 minutes